Creative story starters for kids to generate oral storytelling or used as writing prompt ideas.

 Click Here to Get the Story Prompts

-Additional Ways to Use the Story Prompts
+Additional Ways to Use the Creative Story Starters for Kids

 - Create a group story.
 Together roll the dice and determine your prompts.
 Each person playing takes a turn telling a part of the story.
 Continue around the table adding to the story until the story comes to an end.